 If an animal is about halfway between the size of a pig and the size of a whale (Wal) then it’s a Schweinswal (porpoise), which is totally different from other pig-like things in the sea (See) like the Seeschwein (dugong).
 The Capybara hangs out in water (Wasser) and since there aren’t many animals you can use to describe the worlds biggest rodent, they’ve been dubbed Wasserschwein in German.

-This may explain why their miniature cousin, the guinea pig has become known as a Meerschweinchen or “ocean piglet” – since ocean (Meer) and water are sometimes used interchangeably.
-When you consider that the suffix -chen denotes something small, Meerschweinchen is like calling it a little capybara, which makes at least a little more sense than describing this Andean rodent as a pig from Guinea (sorry English, you lose that round).
+This may explain why the Capybara’s miniature cousin, the guinea pig, has become known as a Meerschweinchen or ocean piglet – since ocean (Meer) and water are sometimes used interchangeably.
+When you consider that the suffix -chen denotes something small, Meerschweinchen is like calling a guinea pig a little capybara — which makes at least a little more sense than describing this Andean rodent as a pig from Guinea (sorry English, you lose that round).

-But not all “____pigs” are benign and cuddly.
+But not all “____schwein” are benign and cuddly.
 A pig covered in spikes (Stacheln) roams the American woodlands, although you probably call a Stachelschwein a porcupine.
-Come to think of it, the English word almost sounds as if it follows the German rule for animal names; doesn’t “porcupine” sound a lot like pork spine?
+Come to think of it, the English word almost sounds as if it follows the German rule for animal names; doesn’t porcupine sound a lot like pork spine?

-If the logic behind this naming system is tying your head in knots, consult this handy flowchart that organizes all of the above animals according to how their German names are constructed.
+If the logic behind this naming system is tying your head in knots as you learn German, consult this handy flowchart that organizes all of the above animals according to how their German names are constructed.